School of Advanced Military Studies: History

-Lieutenant General Guy C. Swan noted that SAMS graduates were indispensable in Europe after the fall of the Berlin Wall and the dissolution of the Warsaw Pact.
+Lieutenant General Guy C. Swan said that SAMS graduates were indispensable in Europe after the fall of the Berlin Wall and the dissolution of the Warsaw Pact.
 They were expected to "re-engineer the decades of planning that had gone into the GDP [General Defense Plan] almost overnight".
-Swan stated that this was "the first true test of SAMS on a large scale".
+Swan said that this was "the first true test of SAMS on a large scale".
 SAMS graduates served in Operation Desert Shield/Desert Storm, and were "remembered most famously in the early days for producing the 'Jedi Knights' employed by Gen. Norman Schwarzkopf in developing the famous 'left hook'".
 SAMS graduates also served in roles beyond the initial planning, with 82 graduates participating in diverse theater tasks by February 1991.
-As a result, US Army leadership regarded SAMS as a source of "superb planners".
+As a result, US Army leadership regarded SAMS as being a source of "superb planners".

 After Desert Storm, the army struggled with military operations other than war, such as peacekeeping and peace enforcement operations.
 The school and its graduates examined the situations in Bosnia, Haiti, and Somalia.
 Graduates also participated in Defense Support of Civil authorities missions.
 The course continued to change in the 1990s.
 Under Colonel Gregory Fontenot, the school moved from Fort Leavenworth's Flint Hall to Eisenhower Hall in October 1994.
 In later years, the school's leadership expanded the number of seminars and the civilian faculty.
 The military continues to draw heavily on SAMS in the twenty-first century.
 SAMS planners have played a significant role in the Global War on Terror.
 Beginning in 2002, the United States Central Command requested planners from SAMS and its sister schools, the United States Air Force's School of Advanced Air and Space Studies (SAASS), which was designed to be similar to SAMS, and the United States Marine Corps's School of Advanced Warfighting (SAW).
 SAMS students from the 2002 and 2003 classes participated as planners in the preparations for the invasion of Iraq and the plan for the post-combat occupation.

 The school continued to change and develop, and an additional faculty expansion occurred in 2005–2006.
 Also, the Fellows' curriculum shifted further away from that of the AMSP program.
 To keep pace with increasing demand for SAMS planners, the commander of the army's Training and Doctrine Command directed an expansion that was approved by the Chief of Staff of the Army, and the school's 11th director, Colonel Steve Banach, began a winter-start course in 2007.
 During this period, SAMS provided planners to help forward-deployed headquarters plan operations and contingencies.
 The school moved to new premises in the newly renovated Muir Hall at Fort Leavenworth on 30 August 2011.